PyFi: Toward Pyramid-like Financial Image Understanding for VLMs via Adversarial Agents: Experiments

 \subsection{Main Benefits and Insights}

-\textbf{Hierarchical Evaluation of VLMs} in Table~\ref{tab:vlms-capability} and Figure~\ref{fig:evaluations} enables a fine-grained analysis of how --- and to what extent --- VLMs meet the varying capability requirements of financial image understanding across different levels of complexity.
+\textbf{Evaluations} in Table~\ref{tab:vlms-capability} and Figure~\ref{fig:evaluations} enable a fine-grained analysis of how --- and to what extent --- VLMs meet the varying capability requirements of financial image understanding across different levels of complexity.
 The phenomenon of decreasing accuracy as the level increases in Table~\ref{tab:vlms-capability} indicates that existing VLMs can only meet the most basic image understanding in finance and are difficult to be used for complex financial decision-making.
 For instance, while models like GLM-4.5V perform well on basic perception questions (level 1), their accuracy drops considerably on decision support questions (level 6).
 This trend is consistent across most models, suggesting that greater efforts are needed to enhance VLMs' capabilities in the finance domain.
 Thus, the results in Figure~\ref{fig:evaluations} demonstrate the importance of our question-chain fine-tuning: Qwen models learn to make accurate financial decisions by first addressing a series of sub-questions in a progression from simple to complex, a process aligned with human cognition.

 \textbf{Tracing back from Decision Support to Lower-level Q\&As}, as illustrated in Figure~\ref{fig:chain_error_analysis}, significantly improves the interpretability of VLMs in financial decision-making.
 In Figure~\ref{fig:chain_error_analysis}, we first collect Level-6 samples that VLMs fail to answer correctly and analyze their \textit{question chains} by evaluating VLMs on the questions at each lower level in the chain.
 In the finance domain, addressing a Level-6 financial decision-making question typically requires correctly answering sub-questions from lower levels.
 Thus, when an error occurs, as indicated by the red cross in the right sub-figure, \textbf{\emph{PyFi}-600K} enables us to trace the problem-solving chain from \textit{DS} to \textit{LR} and eventually to \textit{PP}, thereby diagnosing how an error in the \textit{DE} leads to the final mistake.
 Such a tracing-back approach is crucial for understanding the limitations of VLMs in financial decision-making, as it reveals at which capability level a failure occurs.
-It is also essential for guiding how to adjust the reasoning chain to achieve accurate final decisions.